 Upper School Christian Service

 The commitment of service to others is a graduation requirement for all Austin Prep Upper School students.
 Students must complete 10 hours of service each year that they are enrolled in the Upper School for a total of 40 hours by the end of their senior year to be eligible for graduation.
 This graduation requirement is absolute and non-negotiable as service makes up a significant portion of the Austin Prep Mission.
-The deadline for senior service hours as well as the Senior Service Paper for the 2021-2022 is April 1, 2022.
-Grades 9-11 should have completed and submitted their hours by April 29, 2022.
+The deadline for senior service hours as well as the Senior Service Paper for is the first week of April.
+Grades 9-11 should have completed and submitted their hours by the end of April.

 Service Program Process